Pu’u o ‘Ehu Hillside History

 Environmental and Cultural preservation

-Kawainui Attempts to develop Kawainui Marsh as a shopping center in the 1960s were thwarted by the Lani-Kailua Outdoor circle.
+Kawainui Attempts to develop Kawainui area as a shopping center in the 1960s were thwarted by the Lani-Kailua Outdoor circle.
 1987 the Kailua Hawaiian Civic club became curators of the Ulupo Heiau and cleared the area.
 In 1996 another group started restoring the habitat around Na Pohaku O Hauwahine, which now features over 80 endangered native plants.
-Due to their efforts, the Marsh was declared a Ramsar Wetland of International Importance (2005) and a State Wildlife Sanctuary (2007).
+Due to their efforts, the area was declared a Ramsar Wetland of International Importance (2005) and a State Wildlife Sanctuary (2007).

-Hamakua In 1989 the Castle Estate became sole owner to the Pu'uohu watershed above Hamakua marsh, having bought out part-owner Iolani School.
+Hamakua In 1989 the Castle Estate became sole owner to the Pu'uohu watershed above Hamakua, having bought out part-owner Iolani School.
 1992 Kaneohe Ranch applied unsuccessfully for zoning changes to develop a retirement community with 4 storied apartment buildings on the Pu'uohu Hillside, the watershed rising above Hamakua Marsh.
 Around the same time, they funded habitat restoration of the wetland itself by Ducks Unlimited, and then in 1995 donated the 23 acre Hamakua wetland to the State Department of Land and Natural Resources.
 This area was declared a State Wildlife Sanctuary in 1997.
 In 2013 the State bought the 67 acre hillside to further protect the Wildlife Sanctuary.

 Invasive plants crowd out native species and fill in open water, shallow water, and mudflats the waterbirds need.
 Much restoration has been done, and the wetland areas in Hamakua have indigenous Hawaiian plants such as bullrush (Bolboschoenus maritimus - paludosus), water hyssop (Bacopa Monniere), ditchgrass (Ruppia maritima) and some akulikuli (Sesuvium portalucastrum).
 Invasive plants such as Pickleweed, Fleabane and Red Mangrove grow on the edges of the wet area.
 Invasive plants such as Kiawe, Christmas berry, fiddlewood, koa haole, Chinese Banyan, and alien grasses such as California grass dominate the surrounding dry area.